Judith Exner: Later accounts

 In a 1988 interview with Kitty Kelley of People magazine, Exner told a very different story about Giancana and Kennedy.
 She said that she had lied to the Church Committee and in her memoir out of fear of Mafia retaliation.
 She said Kennedy had asked her to contact Giancana, and she helped set up a meeting between them during the 1960 presidential election.
 For about 18 months in 1960–61, "Exner claimed she served as the president's link with the Mob.
 She crisscrossed the nation carrying envelopes between the president and Giancana, and arranged about 10 meetings between the two."
 She later claimed these messages concerned plans to assassinate the Cuban president Fidel Castro.

 In 1997, Exner alleged more details and changed her story, in separate interviews with Liz Smith of Vanity Fair and Seymour Hersh.
-She said Kennedy told her of his plans related to Cuba, and used her to carry money to Giancana, as well as to arrange numerous meetings between him, Giancana and Roselli.
-She claimed to Smith to have terminated a pregnancy resulting from a last encounter in 1962 with Kennedy.
+She said Kennedy told her of his plans related to Cuba, and used her to carry money to Giancana, as well as to arrange numerous meetings between Kennedy, Giancana and Roselli.
+According to one source, in all, Exner claimed she arranged 10 meetings between Giancana and Kennedy to help Kennedy get elected.
+Exner claimed to Smith to have terminated a pregnancy resulting from a last encounter in 1962 with Kennedy.
 She said that she had carried payoffs from California defense contractors to the Kennedys, including Robert F. Kennedy.
 A witness of Hersh's who appeared to support Exner's story of carrying money to Giancana later dropped his story.

-Both liberal and conservative critics have attacked these later accounts.
+Critics have attacked these later accounts.
 They depend mostly on Exner and are not supported by what is known of Kennedy and his staff.
 Her earlier accounts of her affair with Kennedy were supported by FBI reports, Secret Service and White House phone logs and staff documentation.
 She has been described as an "unreliable witness," with a history of instability, depression and paranoia and, by then, she was suffering from cancer.

 Later years and death

-Judith Campbell Exner lived in Newport Beach and was a painter.
-She died on September 24, 1999 in Duarte, California from breast cancer.
+Exner lived in Newport Beach and was a painter.
+She died on September 24, 1999, in Duarte, California, from breast cancer.

 In popular culture

 Exner's memoir was adapted as a made-for-TV movie, Power and Beauty (2002), directed by Susan Seidelman, in which she was played by Natasha Henstridge.
 Material was added from accounts published after her 1977 memoir.

-In the Series 7 episode of Red Dwarf "Tikka to Ride" Exner is alluded to when, in an alternate timeline, it's discovered that she had been the mistress of both Kennedy and Giancana resulting in Kennedy being impeached.
+In the Series 7 episode of Red Dwarf "Tikka to Ride" Exner is alluded to when, in an alternate timeline, it's discovered that she had been the mistress of both Kennedy and Giancana, resulting in Kennedy being impeached.